 In the dance of the Earth and Sun, as well as the human calendar, the next three weeks offer a powerful opportunity to re-set your life.

-My recommendation is to do your best to avoid getting caught up in the busy-ness of the Season and use this precious window of time to slow down and spend as much quiet time as you can with yourself.
+My recommendation is to do your best to avoid getting caught-up in the busy-ness of the Season and use this precious window of time to slow down and spend as much quiet time as you can with yourself.

-Three keys to having a victorious end of year (EOY) cycle are:
+Three keys to having a victorious End of Year (EOY) cycle are:

-The word “Solstice” means a stopping or standing still of the sun.”
+The word “solstice” means a stopping or standing still of the sun.”
 The sun appears to come to a stop before reversing its direction across the sky.

 The Winter Solstice, is of course, the shortest day of the year when there are the most hours of darkness.

-The time before, during, and after the Winter Solstice is an ideal time for each of us, to follow the sun’s example and be still.
+The time before, during, and after the winter solstice is an ideal time for each of us, to follow the sun’s example and be still.

 In Psalm 46, we are advised to “Be still and know that I AM God.”

 I was raised as an atheist and never heard this famous verse until I was in my early 20s.
 I recognized its importance as soon as I heard it.
-But, stilling my hyperactive mind seemed like an impossible task.
+However, stilling my hyperactive mind seemed like an impossible task.